 B. Upon approval of benefits under the Plan by the Plan’s insurance provider, the employee shall submit a written resignation to the Superintendent or his/her designee as a condition of receiving benefits.
 The employee’s written resignation must establish and certify that the employee is unable to do the essential functions of the employee’s job with or without reasonable accommodations.

-C. In the event the former employee is able to return to his/her job with or without reasonable accommodation within one (1) year of initial receipt of benefits, the former employee shall be entitled for re-employment by the District.
-To be eligible for preferred re-employment under this provision, application must be submitted by the former employee within one (1) year of the date benefits were first received under the Plan.
+C. In the event the former employee is able to return to his/her job with or without reasonable accommodation within one (1) year of initial receipt of long-term disability benefits under the Plan, the former employee shall be entitled to preferred re-employment by the District.
+To be eligible for preferred re-employment under this provision, written notice must be provided by the employee to Human Resources within one (1) year of the date benefits were first received under the Plan.

-1. If a former employee returns to employment within one (1) year of initial receipt of Plan benefits, the District will attempt to re-employ the employee in an available position comparable to the position held prior to the employee’s resignation for which the employee is qualified by virtue of certification and licensure.
+1. If a former employee returns to employment within one (1) year of initial receipt of Plan benefits, the District will use reasonable efforts to re-employ the employee in an available position comparable to the position held prior to the employee’s resignation for which the employee is qualified by virtue of certification and licensure.

-2. In the event long-term disability benefits exceed one (1) year, the former employee will not be entitled to preferred re-employment, but the former employee may apply for future employment with the District as an applicant without any preferred right of employment.
+2. In the event long-term disability benefits exceed one (1) year, the former employee will not be entitled to preferred re-employment with the District, but the former employee may apply for future employment with the District as an applicant without any preferred right of employment.

 D. In the event an employee applies for benefits under the Plan, but benefits are denied by the Plan’s insurance provider, the employee may request leave under Board Rule 4510.5 (Extended Leave Without Pay) and/or Board Rule 4510.6 (Family and Medical Leave Act) as applicable.